-Teaching excellence and innovation and research awards
+Teaching excellence and innovation awards

 Excellence and Innovation in Teaching These awards aim to provide recognition and reward for outstanding performances, by both individuals and teams, in teaching and enhancing student learning.
 The categories include Teaching, Programs that Enhance Student Learning and Citations for Outstanding Contributions to Student Learning.